-Table 1 showed the selected socio-economic characteristics of rice farmers in the study area.
-Result indicates that majority (72.22%) of the rice farmers were males.
-The results suggest that male farmers were involved in rice post-harvest management practices than their female counterparts.
-This result corroborates with the findings of Agada and Ijih, (2019) as they reported that male rice farmers utilized rice post-harvest technologies more than their female counterparts in Benue State, Nigeria.
+Table 1 shows the selected socio-economic characteristics of rice farmers in the study area.
+The result indicates that the majority (72.22%) of the rice farmers were males.
+The results suggest that male farmers were more involved in rice post-harvest management practices than their female counterparts.
+This result corroborates with the findings of Agada and Ijih, (2019) as they-reported that male-rice.

+farmers utilized rice post-harvest technologies more than their female counterparts in Benue State, Nigeria.
 The mean household size is 6 persons.
-The result imply that majority of rice farmers involved in rice post-harvest management practices have medium household, which could contribute to labour availability during rice post-harvest practices.
+The result implies that the majority of rice farmers involved in rice post-harvest management practices have a medium household, which could contribute to labour availability during rice postharvest practices.
 This supports the findings of Agro Nigeria, (2019), as they reported that farm families which fell within the range of 6 to 10 persons could reduce the drudgery involved in rice production activities and lower the rate of losses encountered during harvest.
-However, most (62.22%) of them acquired secondary education, which suggests that rice farmers were literate to understanding, accepting and utilizing rice post-harvest management practices.
+However, most (62.22%) of them acquired secondary education, which suggests that rice farmers were literate in understanding, accepting, and utilizing rice post-harvest management practices.
 Amir, (2017) reported that educated farmers and households are better advantaged to engage in recommended rice post-harvest management practices that are productive.
-The mean annual farm income of rice farmers was N853, 978.00 and non-farm income of rice farmers was N515, 224.
+The mean annual farm income of rice farmers was N853, 978.00 and the non-farm income of rice farmers was N515,224.
 Coker and Ninalowo (2018) postulated that income realized from any rice enterprise is dependent on the post-harvest management practices adopted by the farmers.
-The result suggest that trading, civil service and processing which are nonfarming sources has proven to augment farmers' family needs as reported by International Food Policy Research Institute (IFPRI) (2023).
-The mean years of social organization membership was 5.33 years.
-Nwaobiala et al., (2023), Olatinwo et al., (2019) asserted that farmers' cooperatives enhances advantages of economics of scale, management of available resources for access to the best information on post-harvest management practices.
+The results suggest that trading, civil service, and processing which are non-farming sources have proven to augment farmers' family needs as reported by the International Food Policy Research Institute (IFPRI) (2023).
+The mean years of social organization membership were 5.33 years.
+Nwaobiala et al., (2023), and Olatinwo et al., (2019) asserted that farmers' cooperatives enhance the advantages of the economics of scale and management of available resources for access to the best information on post-harvest management practices.